tomineodegard/tomineodegard/README.md

 ✉️  You can contact me at [tomineodegard@hotmail.no](mailto:tomineodegard@hotmail.no)

-🧠  I'm learning Ract and Tailwind
+🧠  I'm learning React and Tailwind

 ### Skills
 <p align="left">